Anaisdg/python-challenge/README.md

 # python-challenge

-Four seperate Python challenges involving the analysis of: 1) fincial data, 2) voting data, 3) employee data, and 4) a short passage.
+Four seperate Python challenges involving the analysis of: 1) financial data, 2) voting data, 3) employee data, and 4) a short passage.
 Completed with and without Pandas.

 # PyBank